Stay tuned....All images are clickable and will open a larger format.

 Glass used: Zalto White Wine

 A very joyful Champagne, where you immediately feel in a good mood.
 There is a lot of sensorial sweetness, with ripe fruit, candied citrus, juicy sweet pear/apple and a crystal clear fruit.
 All together it’s floral attraction and the adorable factor is high.
 The taste has a precise linear style with a vibrant and precise acidity, which keeps the keynotes uplifted.
 However there is a fine line of the role of the sensorial sweetness, which keeps adding rather sweet notes, like elderflower and adding what seems to be residual sugar to the back of the palate.
-On one hand, it’s a part of this joyful style, which you can’t really resist, but you can to take notice.
+On one hand, it’s a part of this joyful style, which you can’t really resist, but you can't help to take notice.
 For me it’s slightly annoying.
 Having said that – I had no problems enjoying it.
 If I turn to Mr. analytic I really miss some sort of soil bite, which could have shifted its focus away from only fruit.
 So what’s the verdict?
 Well – this is young Champagne and it’s indeed very healthy and well made.
 It’s even extremely easy to drink.
 It could very well be all about baby-fat and a completely different breed in 2-3 years time.
 To me this is a very good Champagne, but if to turn really great, it will have to attract more soil nerve with cellaring.
 However I suspect it will have many fans and for sure a producer I look forward to follow.

 2012 Cyril Fhal “Clos du Rouge Gorge (Blanc)”